dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 29: Phase 2m: Refactoring of the read_output_with_watchdog to deal with the buffer cross contamination between install_tomcat and read_output_with_watchdog
+## UPDATES part 29: Phase 2m: Refactoring of the read_output_with_watchdog and install_tomcat to support intelligent output flow based decision making for command execution:

 ### Introduction:

+This update will contain many areas that need refactoring, namely in the read_output_with_watchdog function and the install_tomcat function.

-From the preceeding update:
+From the preceeding update

 The negative testing of the preceeding section revealed read buffer contamination between the install_tomcat function and the read_output_with_watchdog function.
 Need to consolidate all buffer output flush reads in read_output_with_watchdog